boberle/vinted-conversation-downloader/README.md

 ![](doc/imgs/sample_shipment_json.png)

+## How does it work?

+You can find more about how it works on the Python version of this extension on [Github](https://github.com/boberle/vinted-downloader).

 ## Installation from the source

 You can download the GitHub repository, check/modify the code, and then run it in Firefox: